+17.1 Reporting Duty

+Further information:

-Further 17.1 Reporting Duty information: Definition of "those subject to the duty to report" FMIA Art.
+Definition of "those subject to the duty to report"

+FMIA Art.
 31 Participants admitted to an exchange and other Swiss and international securities firms are hereinafter referred to as "those subject to the duty to report".

-FMIA Art.
-34 Those subject to the duty to report must submit the reports required for transparency in securities trading pursuant to Article 39 of the Federal Financial Market Infrastructure Act (FMIA), Article 37 of FMIA Art.
-39 the Financial Market Infrastructure Ordinance (FMIO), Article 51 of the Financial Institution Act(FinIA), Article 75 of the Financial Institutions Ordinance (FinIO), Articles 2-5 of the FINMA Financial FMIO Art.
-37 Market Infrastructure Ordinance (FMIO-FINMA) and the FINMA Circular 2018/2 "Duty to report securities transactions".
-FinIA Art.
-15 The FINMA Circular 2018/2 explains the duty to report under Article 39 FMIA and Article 37 of th Financial Market Infrastructure Ordinance, Article 51 FinIA and Article 75 FinIO as well as Articles 2-of the FINMA Financial Market Infrastructure Ordinance.
-The FINMA Circular 2018/2 contains i particular explanations on the essential terms, the principles of the reporting obligation, reportabl financial transactions, exceptions to the reporting obligation and the determination of the beneficia FinIO Art.
-31 FMIO-FINMA Art.
-2-5 owner.
+Those subject to the duty to report must submit the reports required for transparency in securities trading pursuant to Article 39 of the Federal Financial Market Infrastructure Act (FMIA), Article 37 of the Financial Market Infrastructure Ordinance (FMIO), Article 51 of the Financial Institutions Act(FinIA), Article 75 of the Financial Institutions Ordinance (FinIO), Articles 2-5 of the FINMA Financial Market Infrastructure Ordinance (FMIO-FINMA) and the FINMA Circular 2018/2 "Duty to report securities transactions".

+Art.
+39

+FMIA

+FMIO Art.
+37

+Securities transaction

+FinIA

+Art.
+15

+FinIO Art.
+31

+FMIO-FINMA Art.
+2-5

+Reporting Office Rules The FINMA Circular 2018/2 explains the duty to report under Article 39 FMIA and Article 37 of the Financial Market Infrastructure Ordinance, Article 51 FinIA and Article 75 FinIO as well as Articles 2-5 of the FINMA Financial Market Infrastructure Ordinance.
+The FINMA Circular 2018/2 contains in particular explanations on the essential terms, the principles of the reporting obligation, reportable financial transactions, exceptions to the reporting obligation and the determination of the beneficial owner.
 Comments providing further detail on FINMA Circular 2018/2 and other legal foundations are made in Annex A to the Reporting Office Rules.

-FINMA Circular 2018/2 Further regulations relevant to the fulfillment of the reporting obligation can be found in the: Reporting Office Rules Reporting Office Rules of the SIX Swiss Exchange AG, applying to all FINMA regulated securities firms and participants of a trading venue, and SIX Swiss Exchange Trading Rules (including Directive 3: Trading), applying to all SIX Swiss Exchange Participants.
+Further regulations relevant to the fulfillment of the reporting obligation can be found in the:

+- Reporting Office Rules of the SIX Swiss Exchange AG, applying to all FINMA regulated securities firms and participants of a trading venue, and - SIX Swiss Exchange Trading Rules (including Directive 3: Trading), applying to all SIX Swiss Exchange Participants.